AviatrixSystems/ace-automation-day-zero/docs/introduction.md

 - ACE Associate certification
 - An active AWS account
+- AWS Access Keys with permissions to deploy VPCs, EC2 instances, security groups, and keypairs.
 - Aviatrix Controller and CoPilot instances deployed in AWS.
 The training materials expect you have deployed your Controller using the [Aviatrix Self-Service tool](https://selfservice.aviatrix.com).
 - A GitHub account.
 [Sign up here](https://github.com/signup).
 - A Terraform Cloud Organization account.
 [Sign up here](https://app.terraform.io/signup/account).

 ### Terraform cloud setup

 First-time users of tfc should click `Start from scratch`.